mjf1406/report-card-helper/README.md

 2024/06/22

-- added: when a user signs up, they are added to the teacher DB with their Clerk userId and a demo class is added to their class list
+- added: when a user signs up, they are added to the teacher DB with their Clerk userId
 - added: the csv is now validated
 - added: My classes in the nav now has loading state
 - added: Open class button now has loading state